barbarossa22/td/README.md

 `pserve development.ini --reload`

---reload option if used waits for any changes to any Python module and when they're detected causes the server to restart.
+`--reload` option if used waits for any changes to any Python module and when they're detected causes the server to restart.

 Now app is accessible from the browser at address `http://localhost:6543` or whatever path/port you provide inside your configs.

-When you add new dependancies to the project updates can be installed through usage of next commands: `pip install -e .` or `python setup.py develop` or `pip install -r requirements.txt`.
-The last one is the fastest way.

 ## Tests
 Install testing dependancies from setup.py 'tests_require' section:

-`pip install -e ".[testing]"` or `pip install -r test_requirements.txt`
+`pip install -e ".[testing]"` or you can do it directly from the file with command `pip install -r test_requirements.txt`

 Use nosetests to autodiscover existing tests modules for the project and run them.